The IMACS Cluster Building Survey: V. Further Evidence for Starburst Recycling from Quantitative Galaxy Morphologies: Discussion

-In sum, mis-identification problems could perhaps provide a three-fold boost to the number of major-merging SBs, but it is likely that uncertainties in remnant properties and the effects of delayed morphological versus spectroscopic transformation (greatly) suppress this factor.
-So, although we cannot rule-out CSF-derived, major-merging SBs as progenitors of a sizable fraction of our PSBs, it seems unlikely that they are responsible for most of this population given their baseline factor of 3 short-fall in numbers.
+In sum, uncertainties in remnant properties and the effects of delayed morphological versus spectroscopic transformation probably (greatly) suppress any boosts mis-identification issues give to the number of major-merging SBs.
+So, although we cannot rule-out CSF-derived, major-merging SBs as progenitors of a sizable fraction of our PSBs it seems unlikely that they are responsible for most of this population given the factor of $\sim 2$--3 baseline short-fall in numbers.